The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Keith Haring’s Bad Boys 5 (signed) is estimated to be worth between £4,600 and £7,000.
-This screenprint, created in 1986, has an auction history of three sales since its entry to the market in November 2007.
-Over the past five years, the hammer price has remained consistent, with an average annual growth rate of 0%.
+The value of Keith Haring's Bad Boys 5 (signed) is estimated to be worth between £4,550 to £7,000.
+This screenprint, created in 1986, has shown consistent value growth since its initial sale in November 2007.
+This is a rare artwork with an auction history of three total sales.
 The edition size of this artwork is limited to 30.

 Meaning & Analysis